 Here’s more detail, according to the ICC:

-CEJA contains a provision designed to protect consumers in the event of skyrocketing energy prices that the world is experiencing now.
-The law created a “Carbon Mitigation Credit” designed to give nearly $700 million over five years to keep three nuclear power plants open: Byron, Dresden and Braidwood.
+CEJA created a “Carbon Mitigation Credit” designed to give nearly $700 million over five years to keep three nuclear power plants open: Byron, Dresden and Braidwood.
 CUB Note: Keeping carbon-free nuclear power plants open is the fastest, cheapest way for Illinois to fight climate change, and serves as a bridge to the day when Illinois is fully powered by clean energy.

-But customers haven’t paid a penny to the plants.
-That’s because the Carbon Mitigation Program also provides protection to Illinois customers if wholesale energy prices shoot up over a certain level.
-Amid dramatically high energy prices, the nuclear plants are earning more, so they don’t need the subsidy, and CEJA requires the owner of the plants, Constellation, to give it back to customers in the form of a credit.
+But the Carbon Mitigation program also provides protection to Illinois customers if wholesale energy prices shoot up over a certain level.
+Amid dramatically high energy prices, the nuclear plants were earning more, so they didn’t need the subsidy, and CEJA requires the owner of the plants, Constellation, to give it back to customers in the form of a credit.
+So far this has resulted in more than $1 billion sent back to ComEd customers.

 Are there any other factors saving customers money?